oivaizmir/empoweredinternet/README.md

-empoweredinternet
+Empowered Internet site development
 =================

-Empowered Internet site development
+1. Please clone this repo to get the source files and run the website locally.
+2. Commit your changes for me to review and upload.